Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 The easiest way to report a bug is to email us at [support@billmate.se](mailto:support@billmate.se).
 If you however are a developer you can feel free to raise an issue on GitHub, [https://github.com/Billmate/billmate-checkout-for-woocommerce](https://github.com/Billmate/billmate-checkout-for-woocommerce).

 == Changelog ==
+= 2021.10.07    - version 1.5.0 =
+* Feature       - Add setting for disabling automatic scroll to Billmate iframe in checkout on page load.
+* Tweak         - Bumped required PHP version to 7.0.
+* Fix           - Improved functionality for saving used payment method to WooCommerce order.

 = 2021.09.13    - version 1.4.0 =
 * Feature       - Add support for selling to Nordic countries (DKK, EUR & NOK).
 Specific agreement with Billmate needed.
 Logic for sending correct customer country and currency needs to be handled by WooCommerce.
 * Feature       - Add support for English locale in Billmate Checkout (logic based on selected WP locale).